 Significance to patient care

-Dr. Jiang's research on biomedical informatics, particularly on building the infrastructure and innovative technologies to achieve high-quality biomedical terminologies and clinical data standards, will facilitate the standardization of electronic health records systems and improve the quality, safety and efficiency of health care.
+Clinical data and unstructured information from many providers is currently not standardized.
+Ontologies and controlled terminologies provide the infrastructure for the transformation of nonstandard patient data into standards-conforming, comparable information suitable for large-scale analyses, inferencing and integration of disparate health data.
+Dr. Jiang's research on biomedical informatics, particularly on the building of infrastructure and innovative technologies to achieve high-quality biomedical terminologies and clinical data standards, will facilitate the standardization of electronic health records systems and improve the quality, safety and efficiency of health care.